-- 1. Composition of the assembly - a) Persons with the right to speak and the responsibility to participate in decision-making The assembly shall be composed of official representatives of the member churches, known as delegates, elected by the member churches, with the right to speak and with the responsibility to participate in decision-making.
+- 1. Composition of the assembly - a.
+Persons with the right to speak and the responsibility to participate in decision-making

+The assembly shall be composed of official representatives of the member churches, known as delegates, elected by the member churches, with the right to speak and with the responsibility to participate in decision-making

-- The central committee shall determine the number of delegates to the assembly well in advance of its meeting. - 2) The central committee shall determine the percentage of the delegates, not less than 85 percent, who shall be both nominated and elected by the member churches.
+- i.
+The central committee shall determine the number of delegates to the assembly well in advance of its meeting. - ii.
+The central committee shall determine the percentage of the delegates, not less than 85 percent, who shall be both nominated and elected by the member churches.
 Each member church shall be entitled to a minimum of one delegate.
 The central committee shall allocate the other delegates in this group among the member churches giving due regard to the size of the churches and confessions represented in the World Council of Churches, the number of churches of each confession which are members of the Council, and reasonable geographical and cultural balance.
 The central committee shall recommend the proper distribution within delegations among church officials, parish ministers and lay persons; and among men, women, young people and Indigenous peoples.
-The central committee may make provision for the election by the member churches of alternate delegates who shall serve only in place of such delegates who are unable to attend meetings of the assembly. - 3) The remaining delegates, not more than 15 percent, shall be elected by certain member churches upon nomination of the central committee as follows: - 1.
-If the moderator or any vice-moderator of the central committee is not elected a delegate within the provisions of paragraph 2 above, the central committee shall nominate such officer to the member church of which such officer is a member.
-Paragraphs 5 and 6 below apply to such nominees. - 2.
-The central committee shall determine the categories of additional delegates necessary to achieve balance in respect of: - a) the varied sizes of churches and confessions; - b) the historical significance, future potential or geographical location and cultural background of particular churches, as well as the special importance of united churches; - c) the presence of persons whose special knowledge and experience will be necessary to the assembly;
+The central committee may make provision for the election by the member churches of alternate delegates who shall serve only in place of such delegates who are unable to attend meetings of the assembly. - iii.
+The remaining delegates, not more than 15 percent, shall be elected by certain member churches upon nomination of the central committee as follows: - iv.
+If the moderator or any vice-moderator of the central committee is not elected a delegate within the provisions of paragraph ii. above, the central committee shall nominate such officer to the member church of which such officer is a member.
+Paragraphs v. and vi. below apply to such nominees.

-- d) proportions of women, youth, lay persons and local pastors; - e) participation of Indigenous peoples. - 3.
-The central committee shall invite the member churches to propose the names of persons in the categories so determined whom the churches would be willing to elect, if nominated by the central committee. - 4.
-From the lists so compiled, the central committee shall propose the nomination of particular individuals to their respective member church. - 5.
-If that member church elects the said nominee, he or she shall become an additional delegate of that member church. - 6.
+- v.
+The central committee shall determine the categories of additional delegates necessary to achieve balance in respect of: - a) the varied sizes of churches and confessions; - b) the historical significance, future potential or geographical location and cultural background of particular churches, as well as the special importance of united churches; - the presence of persons whose special knowledge and experience will be necessary to the assembly; - d) proportions of women, youth, lay persons and local pastors; - e) participation of Indigenous peoples; - f) participation of differently-abled people. - vi.
+The central committee shall invite the member churches to propose the names of persons in the categories so determined whom the churches would be willing to elect, if nominated by the central committee. - vii.
+From the list so compiled, the central committee shall propose the nomination of particular individuals to their respective member church. - viii.
+If that member church elects the said nominee, he or she shall become an additional delegate of that member church. - ix.
 The member churches shall not elect alternate delegates for such delegates.

-Member churches are encouraged to consult regionally in the selection of the delegates described in paragraphs 2 and 3 above, provided that every delegate is elected by the church of which he or she is a member in accordance with its own procedures.

-b) Persons with the right to speak but not to participate in decisionmaking
+Member churches are encouraged to consult regionally in the selection of the delegates described in paragraphs ii. and iii. above, provided that every delegate is elected by the church of which he or she is a member in accordance with its own procedures b.
+Persons with the right to speak but not to participate in decision-making